landlab/landlab/docs/source/user_guide/grid.rst

 >>> elevs_in = np.random.rand(mg.number_of_nodes)
 >>> mg.add_field('node', 'elevation', elevs_in, units='m', copy=True, noclobber=True)

-..
-Dan has taken all reference to active_links, core_cells, etc out of this section, as it's not
-.. best practice.
 Fields can store data at nodes, cells, links, faces, patches, junctions, and corners (though the latter two or three are very rarely, if ever, used).
 The grid element you select is described in Landlab jargon as that field's *centering* or *group*, and you will